- What is a Blockchain?

 So, there are some of the major features of a blockchain.
-Blockchain is such an emerging technology that everyone should learn about and then explore it in detail if you are really interested in it.
+Blockchain is such an emerging technology that everyone should learn about and then explore in detail if they are really interested in it.

 - Blockchain is a decentralized and distributed ledger.

 - Blockchain is secure because of the proof of work

 - Every block in the blockchain can be identified by its unique hash value.

 - The first block in the blockchain is called the genesis block and it does not have a previous hash and has dummy data values.